Mugambi645/Mugambi645/README.md

  - TypesScript
  - Rust
  - Golang
-# 👯 I’m looking to collaborate on web projects
-- 💬 Ask me about Tech
+# 💬 Ask me about Tech
 - 📫 How to reach me: Mugambi645@gmail.com
 - ⚡ Fun fact: Coding is an hobby